By Dana Casciotti, PhD

-A similar study found that having your dog in the room lowered blood pressure better than taking a popular type of blood pressure medication (ACE inhibitor) when you are under stress.
+A similar study found that having your dog in the room lowered blood pressure better than taking a popular type of blood pressure medication (ACE inhibitor) when you are under stress.5

 Research on allergies and asthma is mixed.
 Some studies show that having a cat might increase allergen sensitivity, while others show it might protect against cat allergies.
-Having a dog might not influence or might protect against specific dog allergies.
-More research is needed in this area, but it is possible that the impact of having pets on allergies may depend on the age of the person at the time they are exposed to an animal as well as the type of pet.
-For example, 6 and 7 year old children who lived with a bird during their first year of life were more likely to have respiratory symptoms like wheezing compared to children who did not have a bird in the home as an infant.
+Having a dog might not influence or might protect against specific dog allergies.12 A 2013 study found that mice were protected against allergies when they were exposed to dust that came from homes with dogs.13 The researchers discovered that the protective effect was due to a certain type of gut bacteria that is often present in people with dogs.
+More research is needed on the connection between allergies, asthma, and pets, but it is possible that the impact of having pets on allergies may depend on the age of the person at the time they are exposed to an animal as well as the type of pet.
+For example, 6 and 7 year old children who lived with a bird during their first year of life were more likely to have respiratory symptoms like wheezing compared to children who did not have a bird in the home as an infant.14

 The Challenges of Measuring the Positive Impact of Pets

 The effect of human-animal interaction on health is not fully understood because it is difficult to study.
 Most evidence on the benefits of having a pet comes from surveys of current health, but that means it is impossible to know if a person is in good health because she has a pet or if he is more likely to get a pet because he is in good health.
 Someone whose health is poor may decide he does not have the time or energy to care for a pet.
 The German study described above suggests that having a pet for a longer period of time is more beneficial to your health; but it is also possible that people with pets have less time to spare to go to the doctor or are less concerned about their own health, especially minor ailments.